rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 As a consequence, it is quite obvious that writing to a union field will never implicitly call `drop`.
 Such a write is hence always a safe operation.
-This removes a whole class of pit falls related to `drop` being called in tricky unsafe code when you might not expect that to happen.
-(However, see below for some pit falls that remain.)
+This removes a whole class of pitfalls related to `drop` being called in tricky unsafe code when you might not expect that to happen.
+(However, see below for some pitfalls that remain.)

 ## Union initialization and `Drop`